Keremgunduz7/cloud-project/README.md

 Cmpe48A Cloud Computing Term Project

-You can find the Backend App on the main branch \n
+- You can find the Backend App on the main branch
-You can find the FrontEnd App on the master branch.
+- You can find the FrontEnd App on the master branch.